davidcallanan/py-myopl-code/README.md

 # py-basicinterp
-Interpreter for the BASIC language written in Python 3
+Interpreter for a BASIC-like language written in Python 3